Cez02/PasswordsVault/README.md

 ## Usage

-To use the program simple build or download a release, plop it into some folder anywhere on your PC and launch it.
+To use the program simply build or download a release, plop it into some folder anywhere on your PC and launch it.
 I like to hook it up to my start menu or toolbar (or both), whatever you desire.